 Named after Aurora, the Roman goddess of dawn, and Boreas, the Greek god of the north wind, the dazzling green, pink, purple and white rays of lights are most often viewed between the north and south polar latitudes between 60 degrees and 75 degrees, according to the National Oceanic and Atmospheric Administration’s Space Weather Prediction Center.
 However, the aurora borealis can be less frequently spotted in even more southern areas of places like the United States, Europe and Asia.

 Solar activity hit a peak in 2012, increasing the number of aurora borealis sightings since then.
-This frequency will continue through 2017.
+This frequency will continue through this year.

 Tips for seeing the northern lights